 We think the better reading of this provision is that agencies must post all items required to be published in the Federal Register, or links thereto, on their websites.
-At a minimum, § 206(b) should be amended to make that clear.
-But, as we elaborate below, our primary recommendation in this regard, found at Recommendation #8, is that Congress repeal § 206(b).
-It is both incoherent and pointless.
+Certainly, that is the sensible rule.
+At a minimum, Section 206(b) should be amended to make that clear.211

-If § 206(b) is retained or clarified, one other change is appropriate.
+If Congress acts to clarify Section 206(b)'s obligations, one other legislative change is also appropriate.
 The whole section is qualified by an opening "to the extent practicable."
-That language is anachronistic surplusage; by 2023, there is now no practical barrier to making this material available on an agency website.
-Because this phrase is pointless and might possibly be relied on by an agency seeking to skirt the requirement, it should just be deleted.193
+That language is anachronistic surplusage; there is now no practical barrier to making agency material available on a website.
+Because this phrase is pointless and might possibly be relied on by an agency seeking to skirt the requirement, it should just be deleted.212